 TIP: Don’t have employees yet?
 Use the Hire Success® job position analysis tool to walk key stakeholders through a step-by-step analysis of the traits and characteristics necessary for each position.

-Once you’ve tested employees, you and your fellow managers can analyze the results and look for patterns and common traits.
+Once you've tested employees, you and your hiring team can analyze the results and look for patterns and common traits.

-For instance, you may notice when you review the personality test data that all your top salespeople are outgoing and goal-oriented, while your lower-performing salespeople are not.
-You could determine from this that having these traits is necessary to do well in that role at your company.
+For instance, you may notice when you review the personality test data that all your top salespeople are very outgoing but not extremely outgoing.
+In contrast, your lower-performing salespeople are extremely extroverted.
+You could determine from this that being extremely extroverted is actually a hindrance when it comes to selling your company's products.

-You and other members of your management team can use this information to begin setting job benchmarks for employees that outline what an ideal applicant would be like.
+You and other members of your hiring team can use this information to begin setting job benchmarks for employees that outline what an ideal applicant would be like.

 Each baseline you build should be an outline or a list of the skills and traits your ideal candidate would have.
 For instance, will the right person for the job be introverted or extroverted?
 Detail-oriented or a big-picture person?
 What traits do they need in order to do well in a particular job?